Mira Awad

-In 2009, she represented Israel at the Eurovision Song Contest along with Jewish-Israeli singer Achinoam Nini, singing There Must Be Another Way.
+She represented Israel in the Eurovision Song Contest 2009 along with Jewish-Israeli singer Noa, with the song "There Must Be Another Way".
 She was the first singer of either Christian or Arab origin, to represent Israel at Eurovision, as well as singing the first Israeli Eurovision song with partial Arabic lyrics.

 Early and personal life

-Mira Anwar Awad was born in Rameh, Israel, to an Arab-Christian father Anwar Awad (أنور عوض) from the Galilee region in Israel, who is a physician; and to a Bulgarian-Christian mother Snejanka (Снежанка), an expert on Slavic languages.
+Mira Anwar Awad was born in Rameh, Israel, to an Arab-Christian father Anwar Awad from the Galilee region in Israel, who is a physician, and a Bulgarian-Christian mother Snezhanka, an expert on Slavic languages.
 They met while her father studied medicine in Bulgaria.

 She studied at the Rimon School of Jazz and Contemporary Music in Ramat HaSharon, Israel.
 Awad participated in improvisational workshops in Israel and the UK sponsored by the BIArts, British Council, and studied at the Body Theatre School after receiving a scholarship from the America-Israel Culture Foundation.

 Awad lived in Tel Aviv with her husband Kosta Mogilevych, an Israeli of Ukrainian descent who is "half-Jewish," but they moved to London in the summer of 2022.